BLCK-B/BLCK-B.github.io/content/post/java-native-pipe.md

 ---

-The first job **build-jar** sets up the JDK and gradle.
+The first job **build-jar** sets up the JDK and Gradle.
 A bootJar is built, then uploaded with the **upload-artifact** action.
 The last line specifies the jar path on the runner.
-Notice the wildcard – because the output file contains version.
+Notice the presence of wildcard - because the output file contains version.
 Uploading means uploading an artifact, which is stored temporarily and is available for other jobs as well as for download.

 {{<tip>}}Artifacts are accessible only in the scope of a workflow.{{</tip>}}